 We identify long-term trends, and we take advantage of these trends by investing our clients’ assets primarily in mutual funds or exchange traded funds (ETFs).

-Based on which areas we want to invest in, we look for the best ETFs and/or mutual funds which invest in those areas.
-Rather than diversifying very broadly and owning a large number of funds, we prefer to focus our investments in the best areas and to own only the best funds we can find.
+Based on the areas we want to invest in, we find the best-performing ETFs and/or mutual funds that invest in those areas.
+Rather than diversifying very broadly and holding a large number of funds, we prefer to focus our investments in the best-performing areas and to hold only the best-performing funds we can find.
 The most important criteria we look at in choosing these funds are performance, volatility, and expense ratio.

 All mutual funds and ETFs have an expense ratio, which impacts their performance over time.
 Many mutual funds have expense ratios higher than 1% per year.
 ETFs generally have much lower expense ratios than mutual funds, so we generally prefer to purchase low expense ratio, high liquidity ETFs to implement our strategy.